caido/workshop-defcon/README.md

-# Tool Complete
+# Tool Starter

-This is the complete tool built during the workshop
+This is the starter tool to build during the workshop

 ## Quickstart